During the research phase of writing my book From Woe to WOW: How Resilient Women Succeed at Work I gave women audience members a survey. I asked:

 Intention and Goals: To please and get love, acceptance or approval.
 To be liked and avoid conflict at all cost.

 Emotions: Low self-esteem.
-Feelings of high anxiety, powerlessness, frustration, resentment, being used and hopelessness.
+Feelings of high anxiety, powerlessness, frustration, resentment, being used, helpless, and hopeless.

 How Others Feel: Frustrated, pity, angry, guilty or resentful.